micahke/bootstrap/README.md

 > Make sure that

-Bootstrap has 3 main commands: `build`, `ask`, and `delete`.
+Bootstrap has 4 main commands: `build`, `update`, `ask`, and `delete`.
 In order to build an index from your code, simply run the following:

 ```sh
 bootstrap build